• Whipple procedure followed by chemotherapy and radiation

 • Molecular profiling leads to a clinical trial

-• Genetic testing shows she is not a BRCA carrier despite a family history of cancer
+• Genetic testing shows not a BRCA carrier despite a family history of cancer

 • Joins an immunotherapy clinical trial